 Answer: I really don’t know and I certainly don’t care.

 Truth is, Paipuren was acquired by a student of Mabuni Kenwa around 1960.
 At that time, the person was not able to learn the complete form.
 The kata was taught in Taizhong in central Taiwan by a man called Chan Teiyū, who in turn was a disciple of famous White-Crane-Boxer Sai Chōkō.

 Sai Chōkō was an influential Taiwanese businessman active in karate since the early 1950s.
-When in 1959 the original (old) Zen Nihon Karate-dō Renmei (JKF) was established as a unified organization of karate going beyond schools, Sai Chōkō became its president.
-At that time, Tōyama Kanken’s Shūdōkan served as the GHQ (sō-honbu), Konishi Yasuhiro (Shindō Jinen-ryū) and Kinjō Hiroshi (Kanbukan) as vice presidents, and among the advisers were Ōtsuka Hironori (Wadō-ryū), Yamada Tatsuo (Nihon Kenpō Karate-dō), Gima Shinkin (Shōtōkan-ryū) and others.
-On the board of directors was Tamotsu Isamu (Renshinkan).
+When in 1956 the original (old) Zen Nihon Karate-dō Renmei (JKF) was established as a unified organization of karate going beyond schools, Sai Chōkō became its president.
+At that time, Konishi Yasuhiro (Shindō Jinen-ryū) and Kinjō Hiroshi (Kanbukan) as vice presidents, and among the advisers were Ōtsuka Hironori (Wadō-ryū), Yamada Tatsuo (Nihon Kenpō Karate-dō), Gima Shinkin (Shōtōkan-ryū) and others.
+Later Tamotsu Isamu (Renshinkan) joind the board of directors, and Tōyama Kanken’s Shūdōkan is said to have served as the GHQ (sō-honbu).